AstraBert/1minDocker-blog/_posts/2025-3-7-1minDocker-14-Deploy-an-AI-app-with-Docker-on-cloud.md

+---
-# Deploy an AI app with Docker on cloud
+title:  "1MinDocker #14 - Deploy an AI app on the cloud with Docker"
+category: Advanced
+---

 In the [last article](https://dev.to/astrabert/1mindocker-13-push-build-and-dockerize-with-github-actions-52gb) we dove into the world of continuous integration with GitHub Actions.
 Now it's time to take a step forward and to talk about deploying a Docker application and make it available to everyone.
 To do this, we could exploit a local server, but local servers are usually costly to set up, initialize and maintain (on the long run): cloud solutions are, on the other hand, simpler and faster to boot and set up, especially the one we are going to use for this tutorial, [**Linode**](https://www.linode.com/)